 Ultimately, lenders have always targeted themselves on getting in new borrowers.
 To achieve this, lenders have offered lovely low rates, which quite often don’t put them in any profit – in some cases the low deals have even come at a cost to the lender.
 However, they know that once your deal ends, inertia dictates that a high proportion of borrowers will revert onto their standard variable rate and stay there or take the not so great new rate offered – this is where they make their real money.
 The trade-off is that the rest of the borrowers will shop around and move their borrowing to a different lender.

 Some lenders sell on the mortgages they arrange, which is often the reason borrowers are not offered a new rate at the end of the term.
-Put quite simply, the lender has already sold the debt on to an investment fund which means they no longer see you as their borrower per se.
-Instead, they are focussed on setting up new mortgages to sell on.
+Put quite simply, the lender has already sold the debt on to an investment fund which means they no longer see you as their borrower per se; instead, they are focused on setting up new mortgages to sell on.

 But then, something happened.
-I am guessing that someone got out their calculator and figured out the cost of recruiting a new borrower (marketing, sales team, administration) coupled with the low profit – if any during the initial period, meant losing a borrower after two years wasn’t such a great business move.
-Instead, trying hold onto more borrowers would make more sense.
-And hey presto! the product transfer market put on its disco pants and really got boogying.
+I am guessing that someone got out their calculator and figured out the cost of recruiting a new borrower (marketing, sales team, administration) coupled with the low profit – if any, during the initial period, meant losing a borrower after two years wasn’t such a great business move.
+Instead, try to hold onto more borrowers would make more sense.
+And hey presto!
+The Product Transfer market put on its disco pants and really got boogieing.

 Now you may wonder why I am writing about this?
 As a broker – won’t I be losing out?
 Not really, no. Just because your current lender is offering product transfer facilities, doesn’t mean this is the best route for you.
 Before you agree to the new rate give us a call and let us know what you’ve been offered.
 We’ll scan the market, do some calculations that take fees, rates and ERCs into account, and let you know if switching really is the best option for you.
 Remember we do not charge for this sort of advice, so what’s the harm in checking?
 We may be able to save you money.
 To state the bleeping obvious, that’s one of the reasons that brokers exist!